How to Grow and Care for Spiderwort (Tradescantia)

 Many years later, having returned from my life abroad, I’ve finally decided to start cultivating an indoor jungle again.

-And although they’re fairly adaptable, these spiderwort species do have preferred care routines – so I’ll fill you in on the best way to keep them looking gorgeous, and meanwhile, our inch plants can keep busy filling our homes with new foliage.
+In this guide I’ll fill you in on the best way to keep them looking gorgeous, and meanwhile, our inch plants can keep busy filling our homes with new foliage.

 Here’s what I’ll cover:

-As a genus, Tradescantia is part of the Commelinaceae family, also called the spiderwort or dayflower family – so named because many species in this family have flowers that only last a single day.
+This genus is part of the Commelinaceae family, also called the spiderwort or dayflower family – so named because many species in this family have flowers that only last a single day.

 The Tradescantia genus is made up of 75 species, many of which have a “wandering” or vining growth habit.